PX4/PX4-user_guide/en/advanced_config/advanced_mc_position_tuning.md

 ## Overview

 The input to the P/PID controller is a *desired setpoint* that the vehicle should attempt to track.
-[PID Tuning](../advanced_config/pid_tuning_guide_multicopter.md) ("Lower level" tuning) aims reduce the error between the desired setpoint and the estimate of the vehicle state.
+[PID Tuning](../advanced_config/pid_tuning_guide_multicopter.md) ("Lower level" tuning) aims to reduce the error between the desired setpoint and the estimate of the vehicle state.
 Poor P/PID Gains can lead to instability.

 The *desired* setpoint passed to the P/PID controller is itself calculated from a *demanded* setpoint based on a stick position (in RC modes) or from a mission command.
 Setpoint value ("higher level") tuning is used to specify the mapping between the demanded setpoint and the desired setpoint.
-Poorly tuned setpoint values cannot result in instability, but may result in jerky or unresponsive flight between setpoint changes.
+Poorly tuned setpoint values cannot result in instability, but may result in either very jerky or very unresponsive reactions to setpoint changes.

 > **Tip** The demanded setpoint can change very quickly (e.g. if a user moves stick from zero to maximum value as a "step").
 Vehicle flight characteristics are better if the corresponding desired setpoint changes as a "ramp".